en-ver/markdownlint-mcp/README-dev.md

         mcp.run()
     ```

-    This function is called by the `markdownlint-mcp-server` script.
+    This function is called by the `md-lint-mcp-server` script.
 It starts
     the server using `fast-mcp`'s default standard I/O (stdio) transport, which
     is ideal for communication with a parent process like the Gemini CLI.